Owez/devconf/README.md

 ## Running

 Simply run `./devconf.sh`.
 This is made for specifically ubuntu and it's derivatives (linux mint, kubuntu, xubuntu) but (should) work on debian.

+## Extras

+You may install extra field specfic tools by running one or more of the following scripts:

+- `bash pentesting.sh`: Common pentesting tools (focused on wireless)